jayfshrimpton/PuntTracker/STRIPE_SETUP.md

 # Stripe Payment Setup Guide

-This guide explains how to set up Stripe payments for PuntTracker and how to disable payments when not ready for production.
+This guide explains how to set up Stripe payments for Punter's Journal and how to disable payments when not ready for production.

 ## Required Stripe API Keys